Hexa-MoE: Efficient and Heterogeneous-aware Training for Mixture-of-Experts: Related Works

 \section{Related Works}

 \paragraph{Scaling Transformers with MoE.} Transformer models can be scaled up via the Mixture-of-Experts~(MoE) for better learning capacity and generalization while enjoying a sub-linear increase in computation overhead due to its sparsity.
-It has been proven in many research fields such as natural language processing~\cite{fedus2022switch, jiang2024mixtral, du2022glam}, machine vision~\cite{riquelme2021scaling, fan2022m3vit} and multi-modal learning~\cite{bao2022vlmo}. \paragraph{Open-Source MoE Computing Libraries.} FastMoE~\cite{he2021fastmoe} pioneered the first PyTorch open-source implementation for distributed MoE.
+It has been proven in many research fields such as natural language processing~\cite{fedus2022switch, jiang2024mixtral, du2022glam}, machine vision~\cite{riquelme2021scaling, fan2022m3vit} and multi-modal learning~\cite{bao2022vlmo}. \paragraph{Open-Source MoE Training Libraries.} FastMoE~\cite{he2021fastmoe} pioneered the first PyTorch open-source implementation for distributed MoE.
 Based on it, FasterMoE~\cite{he2022fastermoe} proposes dynamic shadowing and smart scheduling to tackle load imbalance and improve parallelism.
 Tutel~\cite{hwang2023tutel} implements switchable parallelism and dynamic pipelining, improving adaptability and scalability.
 MegaBlocks~\cite{gale2023megablocks} proposes block-sparse operations and corresponding GPU kernels to mitigate dynamic routing issues in MoEs. \paragraph{Improving efficiency for MoE computing.} MoE computing faces significant challenges in communication and memory.
 Recent research has explored alleviating them from various perspectives: Lina~\cite{li2023accelerating} proposes to dynamically schedule resources to reduce latency and tackle the all-to-all bottleneck.
 Janus~\cite{liu2023janus} proposes a data-centric paradigm that replaces traditional all-to-all communication with asynchronous expert fetching, enabling overlapped communication and computation for enhanced parallelism.
 ScheMoE~\cite{shi2024schemoe} proposes a generic scheduling framework for optimal communication and computation scheduling during MoE training.
 MPMoE~\cite{zhang2024mpmoe} accelerates MoE training through adaptive and memory-efficient pipeline parallelism.
 SmartMoE~\cite{zhai2023smartmoe} proposes an efficient searching algorithm to identify optimization opportunities within an expanded hybrid parallelism space, tailored for data-sensitive MoE models.
 PipeMoE~\cite{shi2023pipemoe} adaptively pipelines communications and computations in MoE to mask communication latency.
-It also provides an optimal strategy to determine pipeline degree to minimize overall iteration time.
+It also provides an optimal strategy to determine pipeline degree to minimize overall iteration time. \paragraph{Principles of GPU Acceleration} Modern GPUs provide massive threads for parallel execution, grouped into \textit{thread-block}s, and executed on streaming multiprocessors~(SMs).
+GPUs have a memory hierarchy, outlined as large but slow-accessed high bandwidth memory (HBM), and small but faster-accessed shared memory (SRAM).
+Matrix multiplication is optimized on GPU with \textit{tiling}, \textit{i.e.}, partitioning the output matrix into small $2$D blocks, where each block is computed by a \textit{thread-block} in parallel.
+The size of individual blocks can be adjusted to improve runtime performance.